 When prevention methods are not effective, a person may need medical intervention to try and alleviate the effects of clogged arteries.

-With severe blockages, doctors may perform surgery called a heart bypass to make sure the blood can get around the obstructed artery.
+With severe blockages, doctors may perform a type of surgery called a heart bypass to make sure the blood can get around the obstructed artery.

 Below is a 3-D model of atherosclerosis, which is fully interactive.
 You can explore this model using your mouse pad or touchscreen.